-Paul sums it up in verse 11: "So you also must consider yourselves dead to sin and alive to God in Christ Jesus."
+And Paul reiterates this idea of dying and being raised to new life through baptism in verse 11, just prior to our reading for today: "So you also must consider yourselves dead to sin and alive to God in Christ Jesus."
 We are dead in our sins.
 And apart from an act of God, that's all we would ever be.
-But because of Christ's work on the cross.
-Because he has promised to work in and through this simple water.
-We are now alive.
-Not to the sin of our past.
-But to the glory of God, who lives and reigns for all eternity.
+But because of Christ's work on the cross - because he has promised to work in and through the simple water of Holy Baptism - we are now alive.
+That old Adam is dead and drowned.
+A new man has been raised up.

 But what does that mean?
 How can we possibly just forget about all that sin?
 How can we possibly just ignore it all?
-If our sin is so important that God would send us to hell for it, that He would send His Son to the cross and grave to cover it, how can we possibly just brush it aside and say, "Oh well, I'm dead to that now."
+If our sin is so important that God would send us to hell for it, that He would send His Son to the cross and grave to forgive it, how can we possibly just brush it aside and say, "Oh well, I'm dead to that now."